Seeru-crypto/oracle/Front-end/js/reactJS.md

 ## Suggestions

 -   It is good practice to use some sort of linter software to ensure clean code
--   Avoid createing large components, since it will decrease their re-usability
+-   Avoid creating large components, since it will decrease their re-usability

 ## useful dependencies

 -   [marked](https://www.npmjs.com/package/marked)
 -   axios
--   react-bootstrap
+-   CSS Framework:  react-bootstrap / Primereact / <ins>Semantics</ins>
--   prime-react
 -   json-server
--   <ins>Semantics</ins>

 ## Advanced concepts